BIOLOGY Courses

 3 credit hours

 Advanced Animal Physiology will acquaint students with the principles of animal form and function by examining how a diversity of animals cope with environmental challenges.
 Animal Physiology integrates the evolution of physiological system examined across major taxa, ranging from protists through vertebrates and across levels of biological organization from molecules to populations.
 Topics cover how the law of chemistry and physics govern the physiology of cell signaling, endocrine regulation, osmoregulation, gas exchange, thermoregulation, circulation, locomotion, basic and advanced neurophysiology, learning and memory and receptor physiology.
 These principles are examined within the context of physiological diversity among animals and their evolutionary processes.
 Prerequisite: BI320, BI315L, and BI321.
-Co requisite: BI475G
+Corequisite: BI475L.

-BI–503 BIOLOGICAL LITERATURE AND SCIENTIFIC
+BI–503 BIOLOGICAL LITERATURE AND SCIENTIFIC WRITING

 2 credit hours